klavinski/jecs/README.md

 ## Principles

-Everything follows from the core principle: the developer experience.
+Everything follows from the core principle: developer experience.
 Legible code, a fast prototyping loop, a minimal and expressive API.

 ### State/logic separation

 Java favours grouping state (attributes) and logic (methods) inside a class.
-Completely separating them brings significant advantages:
+Completely separating them brings about significant advantages:
 * The state of the world can be serialised, saved and loaded, and sent over the network for multiplayer games.
 * Since logic only operates on the state, it can be changed at will while the game is running.
 This brings fast prototyping and no-restart updates for multiplayer games.